ksg-dev/my-learning-extension/README.md

-Chrome Extension to simplify adding data to my-learning platform
+Chrome Extension to simplify adding data to my-learning platform.

+Working with side panel to confirm data